Guinea has a population of approximately 13 million people and covers an area of 245,857 sq kms. Its capital city is Conakry.

 The NEB and BC deposits sit in buffer zone 2 of the Upper Niger National Park, approximately 21km and 18km away from the core conservation zone.
 PDI has initiated an extensive ESG program, which includes completing an Environmental & Social Impact Assessment, with the support of globally recognised external consultants to establish a baseline understanding of the regional environment and develop plans to sustainably manage potential future mining operations.

-A Scoping Study is also underway at the Bankan Project, which is scheduled for completion late 2023.
+A PFS is also underway at the Bankan Project, which is scheduled for completion in Q1 2024.

 Numerous near-surface prospects have been identified within 3kms of the NEB and BC deposits from outstanding aircore and power auger drilling results.
 RC drilling is underway to progressively test the potential for these prospects to host economic gold mineralisation.